WEC-Sim/WEC-Sim/source/advanced_features.rst

 Viscous Damping and Morison Elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-WEC-Sim allows for definiton of additional damping and added-mass to force the definitions; for more information about the numerical formulation of viscous damping and Morison Elements, refer to the `Viscous Damping and Morison Elements <http://wec-sim.github.io/WEC-Sim/theory.html#non-linear-drag-and-morison-elements>`_ section.
+WEC-Sim allows for definition of additional damping and added-mass to force the definitions; for more information about the numerical formulation of viscous damping and Morison Elements, refer to the `Viscous Damping and Morison Elements <http://wec-sim.github.io/WEC-Sim/theory.html#non-linear-drag-and-morison-elements>`_ section.

 Viscous Damping